 Advantages of Stream

-As mentioned above, the seamless developer experience is the biggest differentiator between Stream and Agora.
+As mentioned above, the seamless developer experience is one of the biggest differentiators between Stream and Agora.
 Stream offers a swift and user-friendly solution for integrating in-app video calling, live streaming, and audio rooms, taking just days to set up.

-Key distinctions between the two include Stream's modern live streaming SDKs, rapid customer support, excellent documentation, and an intuitive dashboard.
-Stream also outshines Agora in various aspects:
+Additional distinctions between the two include Stream's modern live streaming SDKs, rapid customer support, excellent documentation, and an intuitive dashboard.

 2. Agora vs. Mux